iftechfoundation/ifarchive-testframe/README.md

 Some changes require you to restart Apache, which means `docker compose restart`.
 Changes to files in `tinyapp`, `searchlib`, and `adminlib` are in this category.

 A few files are copied into the Docker image and cannot be changed on the fly.
 Currently these are `ifarch.config` and the test files that populate the Archive.
-If you change these, you'll need to do `docker compose build`.
+If you change these, you'll need to do `docker compose down; docker compose build; docker compose up`.